-With so many stylish iterations on the market from buzzy labels like Ancient Greek Sandals, Staud, By Far, ATP Atelier, and Cult Gaia to emerging and independent designers including Emme Parsons, Amanu, Studio Amelia, Tamara Mellon, and Cornetti, it can be challenging to choose the right minimalist sandal for you.
+With so many modern iterations on the market from buzzy labels like Staud and Cult Gaia to emerging and independent designers including Emme Parsons, Studio Amelia, and Cornetti, it can be challenging to choose the right minimalist sandal for you.
 What’s more, wrapping your head around the fact that a super-slim sandal can be plenty supportive and comfortable when it’s not made up of much might feel impossible.
 But trust, the brands laid out ahead have done the legwork in figuring out their way around a stylish and satisfactory minimal sandal.
 Keep scrolling for 10 labels with ultra-chic designs — plus their styling tips for your most stylish summer yet.

-"The beauty of minimal sandals is that they virtually disappear on the foot and can be styled with almost anything," said LA-based shoe designer, Emme Parsons whose ethical designs are made with natural components like bio-based suede and are nearly 90 percent biodegradable.
-Parsons pairs her classic lace-up sandal, the Susan and slip-on style, the Folded Slide with everything from yoga leggings to midi dresses and jeans on a day-to-day basis and recommends strappier silhouettes like the String and the Tobias with suiting or knit and shirtdresses.
+"The beauty of minimal sandals is that they virtually disappear on the foot and can be styled with almost anything," said LA-based shoe designer, Emme Parsons, whose ethical designs are made with natural components like bio-based suede and are nearly 90 percent biodegradable.
+Parsons pairs her classic lace-up sandal, the Susan, and slip-on style, the Folded Slide, with everything from yoga leggings to midi dresses and jeans on a day-to-day basis.
+As for formal suiting, knit, or more tailored shirtdresses, she recommends strappier silhouettes like the String.
 "They are super versatile and can make the most casual outfit look pulled together," she said.

 All of Parson's designs are made with lightly padded footbeds and soft and pliable Italian nappa laces and cords, making them prime for comfort.
-"The leather sole molds to your foot, which makes them more comfortable the more you wear them."
+"The leather sole molds to your foot, making them more comfortable the more you wear them."

 Christina Martini, the creative director of Ancient Greek Sandals, tells TZR that a classic, minimal sandal can take you from the beach to the bar if you coordinate them with other pieces in your wardrobe.
 She likes to accessorize hers with a variety of anklet styles — from coral and turquoise versions to gold chains and styles with pearls or crystals.
-“For the daytime, I like to wear slides with denim shorts, a pair of light cotton shorts or trousers with a classic white T-shirt,” she said.
-“I usually wear my lace-ups with a short dress or skirt...
-My favorite evening look is a fringed Jacquemus skirt with our strappy comfort soles, perfect for dancing."
+“For the daytime, I like to wear slides with denim shorts, a pair of light cotton shorts, or trousers with a classic white T-shirt,” she said.
+“I usually wear my lace-up sandals with a short dress or skirt.
+My favorite evening look is a trendy fringed skirt with our strappy comfort soles, perfect for dancing,” Martini offers.

-"I adore the minimal sandal," says Anita Patrickson, a stylist and founder of the made-to-order sandal brand, Amanu.
-"It's so sexy and feminine, that 'barely there' summer feeling."
-Whether you're wearing a minimalist sandal for a beach day or to a party, Patrickson says the key to styling them is to achieve balance with every outfit.
+"I adore the minimal sandal," says Anita Patrickson, a stylist and the founder of made-to-order sandal brand, Amanu.
+"It's so sexy and feminine with that 'barely there,' summer feeling,” she describes.
+Whether you're wearing a sleek sandal for a beach day or to a party, Patrickson says the key to styling them is to achieve balance with every outfit.
 "I love our Amanu Style 10 paired with a floaty printed dress and some statement earrings.
-The delicate straps offset busy prints and bright colors.
-The Amanu Style 1 slides are the perfect beachy slide, they are so simple and can be paired with anything.
-I love mine with denim cut-offs and an oversized white button-up and a chic headband."
-Patrickson tells TZR that she likes to style this type of simple silhouette with a loose-fitting, all-black linen suit sans jewelry, completing the look with with clean and simple hair and makeup.
+The delicate straps offset busy prints and bright colors,” she explains.
+She also shouts outs Amanu’s Style 1, saying they “are the perfect beachy slide” because they are “so simple and can be paired with anything.”
+Patrickson tells TZR that she likes to style this type of simple silhouette with a loose-fitting, all-black linen suit sans jewelry, completing the look with clean and simple hair and makeup.